What is a dental veneer?

-Veneers are thin shells that are glued on the visible surface of the treated teeth.
-They are usually used to improve the aesthetic of the smile by changing the shape or the color of the teeth.
-Dental veneers can also close the space between two teeth or conceal a slight overlap.
+The veneers are thin shells that are bonded to the visible surface of the treated teeth.
+They are usually used for improve the aesthetics of the smileby changing the form or the tooth color.
+Veneers can also close the space between two teeth or hide a slight overlap.

-Composite resin veneers are made in one appointment directly at your dentist’s office.
-The dentist reduces the visible surface of the tooth if needed.
+Composite veneers are made in one appointment directly at the chair by the dentist.
+The dentist reduces the visible surface of the tooth as needed.

-Composite resin matching the color of the adjacent teeth is applied to the prepared surface.
-A LED light hardens the composite that is then adjusted and polished to give it a glossy finish.
-Composite veneers are less expensive than porcelain veneers but they usually don’t last as long.
+A composite resin, matching the color of the neighboring teeth, is applied to the prepared surface.
+The LED lamp hardens the composite, which is then adjusted and polished to a high gloss.
+Composite veneers are less expensive than porcelain veneers, but they usually last less time.
 In fact, composite tends to lose its luster over time.

-It is possible to have them done in a single appointment with CEREC technology.
-With this technology, the veneers are made on site.
-The duration of the appointment is longer since there is a period for the milling of the veneer with the CEREC machine.
+This can be done in one appointment with CEREC technology.
+The veneers are fabricated on site.
+The appointment time is longer since there is a delay in fabrication by the CEREC machine.